How we work

 - Working towards a Smokefree Aotearoa by 2025.

-- Public Health Nurses provide professional advice and support on child related problems and promote healthy living.
+- Public health nurses provide professional advice and support on child related problems and promote healthy living.

 - We offer immunisation in schools according to the national immunisation schedule.

-- Working in early childhood centres and kohanga reo to promote safe environments and good health practices.
+- Working in early childhood centres and kōhanga reo to promote safe environments and good health practices.